xenify-io/litepaper/README.md

 - 70% of the ETH collected from daily auctions will be used for the buyback of XNF off the market, specifically through the WETH-XNF pair on Uniswap V3.
 Importantly, 100% of the bought-back XNF will be burned.
 Additionally, 90% of the recycled ETH from each daily cycle will be used for the buyback of XNF off the market via the same WETH-XNF pair on Uniswap, with all the bought-back XNF being burned as well.

-- The burning mechanisms within our protocol are designed to be immutable and automatic.
-They activate after each daily auction or recycling activity.
+- The buyback and burn mechanisms within our protocol are designed to be immutable and automatic.
+Whenever a user engages with a daily auction or recycles rewards, the protocol automatically triggers the buyback and burn.
 This approach eliminates counterparty risk and mitigates the potential for front-running issues that could arise if a third party were required to manage the buyback and burn processes.

 <br>